andreabradpitto/Mentore-Group-Project/README.md

 * **"No", "no"**  – In this case, robot replies with negative sentence.
 * Click **ctrl+c** to end the conversation.

-(Note: When you end the convo and start again, make sure to delete credentials.txt and clients\0  in (Flask_Caresses) folder, and then follow the same procedure as above **instructions**
+(Note: When you end the convo and start again, make sure to delete credentials.txt and clients\0  in (Flask_CARESSES) folder, and then follow the same procedure as above **instructions**

 ## Video Tutorial